JoshTrebilco/cipi/README.md

 **What Cipi is NOT:**

-- ❌ Not for "enterprise" with compliance certifications (SOC2, PCI-DSS)
+- ❌ Not for "Enterprise".
+It is not intended for applications requiring strict SOC2 or PCI-DSS certifications.
-- ❌ Not a WAF (Web Application Firewall) like Cloudflare
+- ❌ Not a WAF.
+It is not a traffic-filtering firewall like Cloudflare.
-- ❌ Not high-availability clustering or load balancing
+- ❌ Not a Multi-Server cluster.
+It is designed for standalone servers, not for load balancing or clusters.
-- ❌ Not for non-PHP applications (only Laravel/PHP)
+- ❌ Not for non-PHP applications (Laravel exclusive)

 **Verdict:** Cipi provides **production-grade security** suitable for professional Laravel applications, side projects, and small-to-medium businesses.
 For highly regulated industries or applications requiring compliance certifications, additional security layers may be needed.

 ---

-## 📋 Requirements
+## 📋 Prerequisites

+Cipi requires a fresh Ubuntu server to host your applications.
+The following virtual private server providers have been verified:

+- ✅ DigitalOcean
+- ✅ AWS EC2 (See AWS installation section below)
+- ✅ Vultr
+- ✅ Linode
+- ✅ Hetzner
+- ✅ Google Cloud

+#### System Specifications

 - **Ubuntu 24.04 LTS** (or higher)
 - Fresh server installation recommended